[.blog-callout]

 Step 6: Click "Done" when you've completed the task

-Once you've completed your search (and any necessary replacements—if this was your intention), click ”Done" to finish the search.
+Once you've completed your search (and any necessary replacements, if that was your intention), click Done to finish the search.

-How to search in Google Sheets using Softr automation
+How to build a real search interface for Google Sheets with Softr

 Cost: $0